 Annuities offer many options for retirement income.

 Annuity contracts offer numerous options to receive your accumulated funds as retirement income.
-Most of these options can be for a specific period and, options can provide you with income for your lifetime or your beneficiary’s lifetime.
-By understanding how these income options work and what available income can be derived from your annuity will allow you to blend your retirement income.
+Most of these options can be for a specific period and can provide you with income for your lifetime or your beneficiary’s lifetime.
+Understanding how these income options work and what available income can be derived from your annuity will allow you to blend your retirement income.